South End - Bay Village neighborhood notes

 The Friends serves more than 800 people experiencing homelessness every day by providing safe dignified care and basic emergency services (a nutritious meal, hot shower and a warm bed).
 The Friends also support solution-oriented programs that help people move beyond shelter to live peaceful, stable lives in our community including vocational training and employment services and transitional and permanent affordable housing.

-Go to fobh.org/how-you-can-help for more information.
+Go to https://fobh.org/ways-to-help for more information.

 Give to Rosie’s Place

-In this time of uncertainty, Rosie’s Place’s doors remain open, offering sanctuary and support to the women with nowhere else to turn.
 They hope you will consider making a gift today so that they can continue to provide critical services and compassion to all who seek their help.

 You can support Rosie’s Place with a monthly donation, tribute gift, events, or donated items.